eXept Software AG Logo

 Answer a fraction or integer that EXACTLY represents the receiver,

-a double precision IEEE floating point number.
+which is a double precision IEEE floating point number.

 By David N. Smith with significant performance